 - Data quality checks regularly highlight data quality issues, however certain issues cannot be resolved without field visits, which in many cases are not warranted due to the nature of the issue and the distance required to be travelled; - Further work needs to be done to capture services that extend from the LV mains to the Smallworld Service Point; - Some underground cables may be missing or drawn in the incorrect location, and may not be detected because it is difficult to know exactly where they are.

-The data provided in these tables is based on the current data in the GIS Smallworld system and caution should be used when using this data for benchmarking or decision making purposes.
+The data provided in these tables is based on the current data in the GIS Smallworld system and is generally considered to be reliable.